pentagramswheel/libra/README.md

 A class which represents a player within a draft.

 ###### Instance Variables
-1. `Member player` - the player within the draft.
+1. `String id` - the Discord ID of the player within the draft.
 2. `int matchWins` - the player's match wins during the draft.
 3. `int matchLosses` - the player's match losses during the draft.
 4. `int pings` - the player's amount of pings during the draft.